The Branded Cocaine Bags of Mexico's Most Brutal Drug Gang

 This article originally appeared on VICE Mexico

-Back in 2007, I was living in Torreón, Mexico – a town roughly 275 miles from the US border.
+In 2007 I was living in Torreón, Mexico, a town roughly 275 miles from the US border.
 It was in the midst of Mexico’s bloody drug war, and the city’s murder rate had risen 16-fold.
-In many ways, Torreón used to be a cosy, Hollywood-esque town for drug cartel kingpins – everything was peaceful, they had their houses, cars and day-to-day lives with their families.
-But when Joaquin “El Chapo” Guzmán – the infamous leader of the Sinaloa drug cartel who escaped from prison for the second time this weekend – lost control of the town, all that changed.
+In many ways, Torreón used to be a cozy, Hollywood-esque town for drug cartel kingpins—everything was peaceful, they had their houses, cars, and day-to-day lives with their families.
+But when Joaquin “El Chapo” Guzmán—the infamous leader of the Sinaloa drug cartel who escaped from prison for the second time this weekend—lost control of the town, all that changed.

 Videos by VICE

-The Sinaloa cartel was driven out of the city by the country’s most brutal drug gang, Los Zetas – a cartel known for mounting the severed heads of their rivals on poles and carving the letter Z into the bodies of their victims.
+The Sinaloa cartel was driven out of the city by the country’s most brutal drug gang, Los Zetas—a cartel known for mounting the severed heads of their rivals on poles and carving the letter Z into their victims’ bodies.

 During that period, the way the cartels distributed cocaine changed quite a bit.
-For instance, you couldn’t just ask for it to be delivered to your house any more, you had to go somewhere to pick it up.
-It wasn’t entirely dissimilar to going to the store to buy beer.
+For instance, home deliveries stopped, and customers had to go somewhere to pick up.
+It was a lot like going to the store to buy beer.

-Me and my girlfriends used to have to buy the drugs whenever there was a party – all the guys were way too scared to do it.
-That’s how we got the nickname “Las Malilas”.
-“La Malila” is what we call the hangover that hits you when you’re coming down after a heavy night.
+My girlfriends and I used to buy the drugs whenever there was a party because all the guys were too scared.
+That’s how we got the nickname “Las Malilas.”
+“La Malila” is what we call the hangover that hits you when you’re coming down after a long night on coke.

-Finding a point of sale was never difficult, you just went to one of the known neighbourhoods, looked for a few tough guys standing around an altar dedicated to the Virgin of Guadalupe and asked them for cocaine.
+Finding a point of sale was never difficult.
+You just had to go to one of the known neighborhoods, look for a few tough guys standing around an altar dedicated to the Virgin of Guadalupe, and ask them for cocaine.

-It was sketchy at times because undercover police were always about.
-You never knew who was out to arrest you so the transactions needed to happen quick.
-Sometimes you’d show up and the dealers had nothing, but they’d be happy to tell you when the carrito bimbo – the van that delivered the cocaine – was expected so you could come back.
+It was sketchy at times because undercover police were always around.
+You never knew who was out to arrest you, so the transactions needed to happen quickly.
+Sometimes you’d show up and the dealers had nothing, but they’d be happy to tell you when the carrito bimbo—the van that delivered the cocaine—was expected so you could come back.
 It was around that time that I noticed Los Zetas had their own pretty distinct drug packaging.
-They used these small coloured Ziploc-style bags with logos printed on them.
+They used these small colored Ziploc-style bags with logos printed on them.

 Originally, my collection was just of the bags that I’d bought myself, but when people heard what I was up to, they started giving me theirs.
 Even now, years later, I get messages from people who have bags they want to donate.
 I never expected my collection would grow into this archive of one of Mexico’s most dangerous drug cartels, but it did.